Extension-lifting Bijections for Oriented Matroids: Proof of the Main Results

-Conversely, if $D$ is a signed cocircuit compatible with $\Ocal$ but not $\sigma^*$, then $(D\ -)$ is a signed cocircuit of $M'$ that is compatible with $\Ocal'_-$, hence $\Ocal'_-$ is not totally cyclic.
+Conversely, if $D$ is a signed cocircuit conformal with $\Ocal$ but not compatible with $\sigma^*$, then $(D\ -)$ is a signed cocircuit of $M'$ that is conformal with $\Ocal'_-$, hence $\Ocal'_-$ is not totally cyclic.
 The dual statement can be proven similarly. \end{proof}

 Using the above lemmas, we can give an alternative description of the map $\beta_{\sigma,\sigma^*}$, matching the statement of Theorem~\ref{thm:main_actual}.